Growth Form and Ecotypes

 Ecotypes are composed of vegetation types that are associated with specific emission capacities.
 At present, global ecotype data cannot be derived solely from satellite vegetation and instead requires efforts that combine satellite imagery with ground surveys.

-An example is the global (~1 km2 spatial resolution) MEGAN2017a ecotype dataset which is based on the ecoregion distribution used for MEGAN2.1 (Guenther et al. 2012) with updates for the contiguous USA based on LANDFIRE data.
-The MEGAN2017a global ecotype dataset is available here
+One available dataset is the global 30 second (~1 km2) spatial resolution MEGAN2017a ecotype dataset which is based on the ecoregion distribution used for MEGAN2.1 (Guenther et al. 2012) with updates for the contiguous USA based on LANDFIRE data.
+The MEGAN2017a global ecotype dataset is available here .
+Note that this is a very large (1420MB) file.